tdemont/Election_Analysis/README.md

     - Diana DeGette
     - Ramon Anthony Doane
 - The candidate results were:
-    - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
+    - Charles Casper Stockham received 23.0% of the vote with 85,213 votes.
-    - Diana DeGette received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette received 73.8% of the vote with 272,892 votes.
-    - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
+    - Raymon Anthony Doane received 3.1% of the vote with 11,606 votes.
 - The winner of the election was:
-    - Diane DeGette, who received 73.8% of the total vote and 272,892 votes.
+    - Diane DeGette, who received 73.8% of the total vote with 272,892 votes.

 ## Summary
 ![](analysis/Print_Data.png)